Kacy Rodgers

 Kacy Rodgers (born June 24, 1969) is an American football coach who currently serves as the run game coordinator and defensive line coach for the Detroit Lions of the National Football League (NFL).
 He played college football for the University of Tennessee and was a part of the Pittsburgh Steelers practice squad in the NFL in 1992.
 Since then, Rodgers has served as an assistant coach at the college and professional levels.

-Early years
+Early life

 Rodgers played high school football for and graduated from Humboldt High School in Humboldt, Tennessee.
 He and wife, Marcella Cruze, have one son, Kacy II, a former professional football player for the New York Jets and current Real Estate mogul.

 College career

 Rodgers then attended the University of Tennessee, where he was a four-year letterman for the Tennessee Volunteers football team from 1988 to 1991.
 He was an honorable mention All-SEC selection.
 During his time as a linebacker and defensive end, he won two SEC championships and played in the 1990 Cotton Bowl Classic, 1991 Sugar Bowl and the 1992 Fiesta Bowl.